 (2) Identification of participating agencies and other stakeholders;

-agencies and stakeholders in the operation and implementation of the systems included in the regional ITS architecture;
+(3) An operational concept that identifies the roles and responsibilities of participating agencies and stakeholders in the operation and implementation of the systems included in the regional ITS architecture;

 (4) Any agreements (existing or new) required for operations, including at a minimum those affecting ITS project interoperability, utilization of ITS related standards, and the operation of the projects identified in the regional

 (5) System functional requirements;

 (6) Interface requirements and information exchanges with planned and existing systems and subsystems (for example, subsystems and architecture flows as defined in the

 National ITS Architecture);